PhD in Political Economy and Government, 2010. Associate Professor of Comparative Politics, University College London

 PhD in Sociology, 2010.
-Assistant Professor, Department of Sociology and Carter G. Woodson Institute of African American and African Studies, University of Virginia.
+Assistant Professor, Department of African American and African Studies, University of Virginia.

 Winner of the Exemplary Diversity Dissertation Award from the National Center for Institutional Diversity, University of Michigan, for her dissertation, “Making moves: Place, culture, and stratification in African American reverse migration to the urban South,” 2010.

 Winner of the Best Graduate Student Paper Award from the Poverty, Class, and Inequality Section of the Society for the Study of Social Problems for “Making Moves: Social Stratification and the Socioeconomic and Symbolic Dimensions of Black Reverse Migration to the South,” 2010.

 PhD in Sociology and Social Policy, 2010.
 Associate Professor of Policy Analysis and Management and Sociology (by courtesy), Cornell University.
 Associate Director, Bronfenbrenner Center for Translational Research, Cornell University.

 Robert Wood Johnson Health and Society Scholar, University of Pennsylvania, 2010-2012.

 Laura Tach has been named a William T. Grant Scholar, 2015-2020.
 The William T. Grant Scholars program selects 4-6 promising early-career researchers each year in the social, behavioral, and health sciences and supports their professional development with five-year research awards.